wxzyd123/Pivotal_Objective_Perturbation/README.md

 python setup.py build_ext --inplace
 ```

-You can download the pre-trained checkpoint on LJSpeech dataset from [here](https://drive.google.com/drive/folders/1ksarh-cJf3F5eKJjLVWY0X1j1qsQqiS2) and move it to "checkpoints/pretrained_ljs.pth".
+You can download the pre-trained checkpoint on the LJSpeech dataset from [here](https://drive.google.com/drive/folders/1ksarh-cJf3F5eKJjLVWY0X1j1qsQqiS2) and move it to "checkpoints/pretrained_ljs.pth".

 ## 1. Dataset

-In our paper, we conduct our experiments on two multi-speaker dataset ([LibriTTS](https://www.openslr.org/resources/60/train-clean-100.tar.gz) and [CMU ARCTIC](http://festvox.org/cmu_arctic/packed/)) and one speaker dataset (detailed in paper's Section 5.6).
+In our paper, we conduct our experiments on two multi-speaker datasets ([LibriTTS](https://www.openslr.org/resources/60/train-clean-100.tar.gz) and [CMU ARCTIC](http://festvox.org/cmu_arctic/packed/)) and one speaker dataset (detailed in paper's Section 5.6).
 We follow [VITS](https://github.com/jaywalnut310/vits) to process the dataset.

-We should build file list at first.
-Each row of the dataset file list represents an audio data, and its format should be represented as follows:
+We should build a file list first.
+Each row of the dataset file list represents audio data, and its format should be represented as follows:

 ```bash
 audio_path|speaker_id|text
 ```

 And the structure of `audio_path` should be `data/{speaker}`, where `{speaker}` represents the speaker name or ID.
-Subsequently, you can use the following command to process (g2p) your own dataset.
+After that, you can use the following command to process (g2p) your dataset.

 ```bash
 python text_preprocess.py --text_index 2 --filelists <your file list>